bbbales2/mwiki/ODE-System-Refactor.md

 This is implemented in the Stan math library as `integrate_ode_bdf()`.

-The CVODES solver requires the ode_rhs as one thing and Jtheta as a second thing.
+The CVODES solver requires the ode_rhs as one thing.
+The sensitivity RHS is needed separately such that Jy and Jtheta is needed as a second thing.

+For the stiff solver of CVODES we also need Jy in any case.
+That is, for stiff integration Jy is needed even if no sensitivity calculations are done.

 ## Design